 - To attend in-service activities that support the on-going acquisition of information in current educational trends

 WHERE WE EXCEL

-In recognition of its world language program and test scores in the top ten percent of the nation as well as its excellent academic program, Our Lady of Mount Carmel School was named a 2006 Nationally Recognized Blue Ribbon School by the United States Department of Education.
+In recognition of its world language program and test scores in the top ten percent of the nation as well as its excellent academic program, Our Lady of Mount Carmel School was named a Nationally Recognized Blue Ribbon School by the United States Department of Education in 2006 and 2018.

 As a component of the religious education program, the students at all grade levels participate in school-wide, class, or club sponsored service projects such as creating greeting cards for the homebound, making holiday gift bags for inner city youth, or collecting canned goods and baby items for local shelters that benefit the parish and civic communities.

 OLMC School offers a variety of co-curricular activities to its students.
-Among these opportunities are Bucks County Reading Olympics, Math and Science Bowls, National Geographic Geography Bee, Spelling Bee, Bucks County Science Fair, National Language Arts Olympiad, National Junior Honor Society, iServe service club, and after school activities.
+Among these opportunities are Bucks County Reading Olympics, Math and Science Competitions, Archdiocesan Religion Bee, National Junior Honor Society, iServe service club, and after school activities.

 During the course of the school year, each grade level hosts a family activity to which parents and/or grandparents are invited.
 In the past, these activities have included such gatherings as the Book It!
 Pizza Lunch, the Mathematicians’ Exposition, and an Envirothon.

 Full-day developmental PreKindergarten and Kindergarten programs are offered.

 Our Lady of Mount Carmel School is administered by the pastor of the parish who has the primary responsibility for its governance.
 The administration, faculty and staff value the principles of collegiality, collaboration and cooperation and strive to actively exercise them in all aspects of the decision making process which relates to the governance of the school.